 For now, let's examine moments when God has chosen to sovereignly demonstrate His presence through the supernatural gift of tongues.

 When someone speaks in tongues without offering an interpretation, it may confuse the uninformed (1 Corinthians 14:23).
-However, there are special moments when God inspires someone to speak in an unknown language, and amazingly, listeners hear the message in their own native tongue.
+However, there are special moments when God inspires someone to speak in an unknown language and amazingly, listeners hear the message in their own native tongue.

-Tongues as a sign for unbelievers can be a powerful demonstration of God's supernatural work.
 This undeniable miracle serves as clear proof of God's presence.
 It often sparks genuine interest, leading to meaningful conversations and positive outcomes that help bring people into a closer relationship with God.

 After the evening prayer meeting, several of us gathered for coffee and conversation.
 A Baptist man who was new to the group, expressed his interest in tongues and its relation to the baptism with the Holy Spirit.